 - Be careful the cookies will be soft and easily broken when warm.
 They will crisp up as they cool.

-- For the filling melt your chocolate chips and the heavy whipping cream in a microwave safe bowl.
-If you are using a very dark chocolate you may need to add a little powdered sweetener to adjust it to your liking.
+- For the filling melt your chocolate chips and the heavy whipping cream in a microwave-safe bowl.
+If you are using very dark chocolate you may need to add a little powdered sweetener to adjust it to your liking.

 - Only warm the chocolate enough for it to start to melt.
-Then remover it and stir the mixture until the cream is incorporated and the mixture is smooth.
-Do not over heat the mixture or your chocolate may split and the mixture will not be smooth or easy to fill your cookies with.
+Then remove it and stir the mixture until the cream is incorporated and the mixture is smooth.
+Do not overheat the mixture or your chocolate may split and the mixture will not be smooth or easy to fill your cookies with.

 - When your chocolate is nice and smooth add a teaspoon to each of the centers of the cookies and let them set up before serving.
 I like to transfer mine to the refrigerator so they cool and set faster.